-• Policies can apply to outbound upstream server API responses before they are sent to the API client.

-- HttpRequest.ResponseBody is the upstream server API response body before it is sent to the client. - Attributes that cannot be resolved because of any reason, including processing errors, might impact policy outcomes. - PingAuthorize supplies the user profile of the access token subject as the Trust Framework attribute Token0wner . - You must populate the child attributes of the Token0wner that you want to use in a policy. - Many attributes in LDAP are multivalued. - Statements are used to modify the API response in some way. - In this case, denied-reason was used to set the HTTP status code and message body.
+- Policies can apply "outbound"--upstream server API responses before they are sent to the API client. - HttpRequest.ResponseBody is the upstream server API response body before it is sent to the client. - Attributes that cannot be resolved because of any reason including processing errors might impact policy outcomes. - PingAuthorize supplies the user profile of access token subject as the Trust Framework attribute TokenOwner. - You must populate the child attributes of the TokenOwner that you want to use in policy. - Many attributes in LDAP are multivalued. - Advice are the mechanism to modify the API response in some way. - In this case, denied-reason was used to set the HTTP status code and message body.

-Tutorial (optional): Creating SCIM policies
+Tutorial: Creating SCIM policies

-This tutorial demonstrates how to develop fine-grained access control (FGAC) policies for the System for Cross-domain Identity Management (SCIM) REST application programming interface (API) built into PingAuthorize Server.
+This tutorial describes how to develop a set of access-control policies for the PingAuthorize Server's builtin System for Cross-domain Identity Management (SCIM) REST API.